-Karen Ibarra is the fashion illustrator and blogger behind Stripes and Flowers.
-She loves traveling, doodling and making collages of her favorite runway looks.
+Karen Ibarra is an illustrator and artist.
+She loves traveling, doodling, and making collages.
 We asked Karen some questions about heartbreak and she shared how a breakup helped her find herself through creativity.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?